 Roku TVs done and dusted, how about we proceed to assay smart TVs in general?
 You must need best antenna for your TV to run channels better.

 Different smart TVs proffer various features based on their affiliated company and price point, but some of their general pros and cons are as follows.
-Same like Smart TV has both pros and cons.
+Smart TV also has its pros and cons.

 - They are on the cheaper side and more plentiful in keeping with technical specifications.

-- You do not need to update them repeatedly.
+- It is not necessary to update them repeatedly.

 Unfortunately, we do not have many praises to sing, and the cons list is relatively longer.